christianwasta/DriveBus/README.md

-# DriveBus: Emulating Human-Like Game-Playing Behaviors Using Neural symbolic AI (ACT-R)
+# DriveBus: Emulating Human-Like Game-Playing Behaviors Using Neural-Symbolic AI (ACT-R)

 ## Project Overview

 "Drive the Bus" is a computer science project focused on designing and developing models that emulate human-like behaviors in gameplay.
 Using the ACT-R cognitive architecture, we create nuanced models that interact with game interfaces unaltered from their original form.
-Each model grounded in perceptual and motor skills shaped by the virtual environment.
+Each model is grounded in perceptual and motor skills shaped by the virtual environment.
+The simulation environment is the famous game called DesertBus which can be downloaded through STEAM game platform using https://store.steampowered.com/agecheck/app/638110/

 ## Features